|

 has no natural soap that I know of, and you wouldn't want it in there, either!

-Your chances get worse with heavily fried saturated fat, which may consist of
+Your chances get worse with heavily fried saturated fat, which might consist of much

-larger molecules than natural saturated fat: introduction of high enough heat
+larger molecules than natural saturated fat does: introduction of high enough heat

 When it cools off on, say, the floor (the worst case scenario), it takes